Giftpilz0/giftpilz0.github.io/docs/projects/ansible/server/httpd.md

 title: Httpd Role
 ---

-This Ansible role can be used to install Httpd.
+This Ansible role can be used to install httpd.

 ______________________________________________________________________